-Laurie is not able to commit to speaking/attending conferences for a few years due to the demands upon her time by her editors and publishers.
+Laurie is not able to personally respond to requests to speak/attend conferences for a few years due to the demands upon her time by her editors and publishers.
 Oh, and her family, her dog and her chickens and garden…you get the idea.
 Therefore, her publishers have taken on the task!

 Questions about film, television, stage rights to her books (with two major exceptions noted below) go to her agent:

 21 West 26th Street